craftercms/docs/source/getting-started/index.rst

    your-first-project/headless.rst
    your-first-project/templated.rst

-Once you have CrafterCMS up and running, proceed to learn more about CrafterCMS by reviewing the documentation based on your role or interest :ref:`here <by-role>`.
+If you're ready to jump into serious development, then proceed to learn more about CrafterCMS by reviewing the documentation based on :ref:`your role or interest <by-role>`.